Scheduled Maintenance Notice

 For peace of mind, remember the following tips to help keep your reusable bags good for your health as well as the environment.

-• At checkout, put meat, poultry and fish in a plastic bag before placing in a separate tote away from ready-to-eat foods.
+• At checkout, put meat, poultry and fish in a plastic bag before placing in a tote.
+Keep these items in a separate bag away from ready-to-eat foods.
 This will help prevent juices from leaking and contaminating your reusable bags and food.

 • Clean all areas where you place your totes, such as the kitchen counter or table, to reduce cross-contamination.